BCB Newsletter – December 2019

 BCB AGM

 Thanks to everyone who attended the BCB AGM on Sat 30 Nov.
-It was great to see everyone here and to get your active input and support.
+It was great to see everyone and to get your active input and support.

-The traditional BCB Samosas were excellent too!
+The traditional BCB samosas were excellent too!
 Looking forward to another exciting period of us all working together to provide community radio in Bradford.

 BCB Mancom News – Dom Burch Reports

 I’d like to personally thank Ash Creedon and Lorna Kook for their time serving Mancom.
-Ash has had to step down due to work commitments taking her away from Bradford, and Lorna has retired from full time employment, and is taking a well-earned break.
+Ash has had to step down, due to work commitments taking her away from Bradford, and Lorna has retired from full time employment and is taking a well-earned break.
 Lorna was an active member of Mancom for over a decade and made a valuable contribution at every meeting, be that ensuring we always considered the voices of staff and volunteers, or putting in place an employee handbook alongside Mary and Pam.
 I’m pleased to say Lorna is not saying goodbye to BCB but is enjoying the early months of retirement by throwing herself into her painting and other passions.
 We look forward to welcoming both Ash and Lorna back in the future.

 I’d also like to welcome Kirran, Tony and Di who have all joined Mancom.
 It is great to keep adding new people to the board, and ensuring we have a diversity of voices around the table, sharing their experiences of living, working, and volunteering in our community.